qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 * Volume is up(J) and down(H).

 ## Numpad Layer
+* Apostrophy is launch calculator.
+* Semicolon is insert.
+(A strange choice but assume it can insert an escaped calc instance.)
 * Right control exchanged with function shift key.
 * Numbers on MJKLUIO789.
 * All modifiers are one shot sticky.